danielneal/hoplon/contrib/dimple/README.md

 Leaves the rest of the customisation up to you, which you can do by

- * Providing a `custom-setup` function
+ * Providing a `custom-setup` function.
 This function takes the dimple `chart` object.
-Call methods on the `chart` object to add axes and series.
+Call methods on the `chart` object to add axes and series
    (see [dimple api](https://github.com/PMSI-AlignAlytics/dimple/wiki/dimple.chart))
  * Provide an optional `custom-draw` function.
-   This takes the dimple `chart` object, a `resize-only?` flag and the results of the `custom-setup` function as options.
+This takes the dimple `chart` object, a `resize-only?` flag and the results of the `custom-setup` function as options
    (so you can hold onto e.g. axes and remove them on redraw).
 The custom-draw is responsible for calling `(.draw chart)`

 ## Data